hsavit1/Objective-C-Design-Patterns/README.md

     * **bottom line** is to make a _true copy_ of an object so that we can use it as a basis (prototype) for something else related in the same context

     ###### Using the Prototype Pattern
     To use the Prototype pattern, try implementing the `<NSCopying>` protocol, which requires using the `- (id)copyWithZone:(NSZone *)zone` method.
-Remember that the NSObject protocol doesn't have a copy method declared, but NSObject does
+Remember that the NSObject protocol doesn't have a copy method declared, but NSObject does Here's an example
     ```
     -(id)copyWithZone:(NSZone *)zone{
     		Stroke *strokeCopy = [[[self class] allocWithZone:zone] init];